 Payment is required at the time of service, before your session begins.
-We currently accept payment in the form of cash or check only.
+For in-person sessions, payment is in the form of cash or check only.
 For telehealth sessions, a credit card on file (including HSA/FSA cards) will be charged on our HIPAA-compliant credit card platform.

 You will be charged the full fee of your scheduled session when you miss or cancel an appointment without proper 24-hour advanced notice.
 If you are due to arrive more than fifteen (15) minutes late to your session, you will be charged a $75 late fee and your appointment will be rescheduled.
 Kindly inform your therapist of your tardiness as soon as possible.

 Currently, LWC Counseling accepts Anthem, Aetna, and Husky insurance.
 For all other plans, we are considered an out-of-network provider, which means that we do not bill insurance companies directly.
 Your counseling services may be eligible for reimbursement through out-of-network benefits, medical spending, or health care savings accounts.
 Health insurance plans and benefits vary.
 If you are interested in using your health insurance, please call your insurance provider to inquire about reimbursement for out-of-network coverage for behavioral health counseling services.
 Upon request, LWC Counseling will provide you with the required information for you to submit to your insurance company for potential out-of-network coverage/reimbursement.
 Provisionally licensed clinicians cannot provide superbills.